Testing out what the best paper type is for acrylic painting and what each can do for your art projects

 Mixed Media Paper

-- Can be combined with other media like colored pencil or paper mache
+• Can be combined with dry media like colored pencil or paper mache

 Watercolor Paper

-If you’re not quite sure which paper you prefer, try getting two types and playing around with it.
+If you’re not quite sure what the right paper is for you, try getting two types and playing around with it.
 Observe how your brush feels against the paper surface.
 See how the paint glides and rests on the paper surface grooves.
-Whatever the case is, you now have a better understanding on what each type of paper can best be used for in the world of acrylic painting.
+Whatever you like working with will be the best option for you.
+The important thing to know is you now have a better understanding on what each type of paper can best be used for and what your perfect surface will be in the world of acrylic painting.

 Related Paper & Acrylic Paint Posts